Keyframer: Empowering Animation Design using Large Language Models: Formative Study

 \section{Formative Study}

 We conducted a formative interview study to answer our research question \begin{itemize} \item \textbf{RQ1}: \rqone \end{itemize}

-We recruited animation designers, developers, and prototypers via Slack channels dedicated to animation and front-end engineering at a large technology company.
-We invited participants who have `experience designing and/or developing animations as part of your work' to fill out a short survey with background questions such as their job title and what tools they use to create their animations.
-Selected participants received a \$12 meal voucher for their time.
+We recruited professional animation designers, developers, and prototypers via Slack channels dedicated to animation and front-end engineering at a large technology company\footnote{Both of our formative study (Section \ref{sec:formative-study}) and user study (Section \ref{sec:methodology}) were reviewed by the human subject research review board internal to our company.
+Selected participants received a \$12 meal voucher for per 45-minute they spent in our studies.}.

-During our 45-minute, semi-structured, video conference-based interviews, we asked participants about the types of animations they have worked on in the past and then asked each participant to walk us through a specific example where they created an animation using screen sharing.
-We then asked about their perspective of the role of generative AI in design tools.
-Finally, we probed the participants with a brief demo of an early prototype of \system that takes in natural language prompts to generate animation for a simple SVG.
-We used this demo as a probe to ask for feedback about potential benefits or limitations of LLM-based animation tools.
+During our 45-minute semi-structured interviews over video conference, we asked participants to share about their current animation design process and perspective of the role of generative AI for design.
+Finally, we probed the participants with a brief demo of an early prototype of \system to probe for feedback about LLM-based animation tools, with the facilitator demonstrating the system's ability to generate animations for a simple SVG using natural language (participants did not directly interact with \system).
+Participants received a \$12 meal voucher for their time.

-To analyze our interviews, two researchers edited and reviewed the transcriptions automatically generated by the video conferencing tool and applied thematic analysis \cite{braun_using_2006} to inductively identify a set of painpoints and opportunities across different stages of the animation creation process.
-We also categorized different opportunities for generative AI support shared by participants when they were describing their experience with existing generative AI design tools and reacting to the concept of LLM-based animation tools that we showed in the demo.
-We conducted the interviews in sets of three, analyzing and discussing emergent themes in weekly meetings.
-We continued the interviews until we reached saturation, with no new emergent themes, which happened after 9 total interviews.
+Two researchers reviewed the session transcripts and applied thematic analysis \cite{braunUsing2006} to inductively identify a set of painpoints and opportunities across different stages of the animation creation process, as well as opportunities for generative AI support.
+Our protocol was reviewed and approved by the research ethics committee at the large technology company.